opendigital/smart-energy-game/tests/game.output.main.md

 <div class="section quiz-section flex-form-group">

-Q4b: **How would your payout at the end of the game change if the total in the group conservation account had only 850 tokens?**
+**Q4b:** How would your payout at the end of the game change if the total in the group conservation account had only 850 tokens?

 ------------------------------------------------------------------------

 <div id="id_field_q4d" class="form-group">

-My payout from my personal account is:\
+My payout from my private account is:\
 <div class="group-interflexer">

 <div class="form-check form-check-inline">